 If the controller's content is fetched automatically, set the "Automatically prepares content" switch for the controller in the Attributes inspector in Interface Builder (see also

-If neither of these is a factor, check to see that the controller is properly configured (for example, that you have set the entity correctly).
+Also check to see that the controller is properly configured (for example, that you have set the entity correctly).